Learn 5 Ways to Use Bias TapeDiscover the potential of these inexpensive fabric strips

 To make single-fold bias tape, multiply the desired binding width by four.
 Use this width measurement to cut an initial bias fabric strip.
 It helps to make a small test sample first.
 Note: If you are working with a lightweight fabric with a lot of give along the bias grain, increase the width measurement slightly.

-Double-fold bias tape takes this process one step further.
-Simply fold the single-fold bias tape in half along the initial foldline and press.
+Double-fold takes this process one step further.
+Simply fold the single-fold tape in half along the initial foldline and press.

-Finish raw edges with bias tape by simply removing the garment’s seam allowance and encasing the edge with double-fold bias tape for a polished look.
+Finish raw edges by simply removing the garment’s seam allowance and encasing the edge with double-fold tape for a polished look.
 Edgestitch along the inner fold, taking care to catch the binding on the right and wrong side in this stitching pass.
-We used contrasting bias tape to accentuate a garment edge.
+We used contrasting tape to accentuate a garment edge.

 Many commercial pattern companies and garment manufacturers use bias bindings to eliminate the need for linings and facings.
 This is especially common along neckline and armhole edges, since bindings are easier to sew and are generally more cost effective.